gewarren/docs/docs/framework/windows-workflow-foundation/performance.md

  ![Column chart showing workflow tracking costs](./media/performance/workflow-tracking-costs.gif)

  Health monitoring has roughly a 3% impact on throughput.
-The basic profile’s cost is around 8%.
+The basic profile's cost is around 8%.

 ## Interop
  WF4 is almost a complete rewrite of [!INCLUDE[wf1](../../../includes/wf1-md.md)] and therefore WF3 workflows and activities are not directly compatible with WF4.
 Many customers that adopted Windows Workflow Foundation early will have in-house or third-party workflow definitions and custom activities for WF3.
 One way to ease the transition to WF4 is to use the Interop activity, which can execute WF3 activities from within a WF4 workflow.
 It is recommended that the <xref:System.Activities.Statements.Interop> activity only be used when necessary.
 For more information about migrating to WF4 check out the [WF4 Migration Guidance](migration-guidance.md).